scalameta/scalafmt/docs/configuration.md

   - its `prefer` field replaced `optIn.configStyleArguments`, enabled by default
 - `callSite` [since v3.8.4]: applies to argument clauses in method calls
   - replaced section called `newlines.configStyleCallSite`
+- `bracketCallSite` [since v3.8.4]: applies to type argument clauses, falls back to `callSite` if not specified
 - `defnSite` [since v3.8.4]: applies to parameter clauses in method or class definitions
   - replaced section called `newlines.configStyleDefnSite`
+- `bracketDefnSite` [since v3.8.4]: applies to type parameter clauses, falls back to `defnSite` if not specified

 ### `newlines.configStyle.xxxSite.prefer`